variantstudios/autospacolorado.com/_posts/2020-03-13-coronavirus-detailing-service.md

 short_description: Coronavirus Detailing prevention service.
 Germ Killing Detail service
 search_engine_optimization:
   page_title: Coronavirus Greeley Colorado
-  page_description: Coronavirus along with other germ or airborne illnesses can be
+  page_description:
-    prevented with a proper detailing service from Greeley Auto Spa.
-Ceramic Pro TAG is a prevention service we offer in Greeley, Co
+    Coronavirus along with other germ or airborne illnesses can be prevented with a proper detailing service from Greeley Auto Spa.
+Ceramic coating is a prevention service we offer in Greeley, Co
   facebook_image_path: "/assets/images/greeley-autospa-facebook-1200x630.png"
 _comments:
   page_title: This is the title that's specifically for Search Engine Optimization.
-  page_description: This is the page description that is shown below the page title
+  page_description:
-    in the search engine results.
+    This is the page description that is shown below the page title in the search engine results.
-  facebook_image_path: Use images that are at least 1200 x 630px for best results
+  facebook_image_path:
-    or a minimum of at least 600 x 315px.
+    Use images that are at least 1200 x 630px for best results or a minimum of at least 600 x 315px.
 ---